 Superficially I suppose this is obvious.
 If you want to look at all the Japanese aircraft I’ve done, select the “Japan” category and they should all come up in reverse chronological order (newest first).
 So just a few notes.

 Subjects may have multiple nationalities listed, one for the nation of manufacture, another for the user.

 I’ll also include a “type” category.
 This is more subjective than it may appear.
 Not every nation uses the same sort of classification system.
 And some categories like “Attack” or “Close Support” or “Fighter-Bomber” may have so much over-lap or grey area its truly not worth distinguishing them.
-So I will classify types in ways that make the most sense to me, largely derived from 35 years of war gaming experience.
+So I will classify types in ways that make the most sense to me, largely derived from over 40 years of war gaming experience.

 “Fighter” will be by far the most common.
 Its what I build the most of, and with only the one exception mentioned below, I won’t try to be more specific.
 So if a plane was conceived as an “interceptor” or “bomber destroyer”, or was employed most often as an “escort fighter” or “light strike aircraft”; I’m not really going to sweat it.
 Aircraft considered “fighters” are expected to fulfill a broad range of missions, heavily biased towards air-to-air combat, so I’ll just call them all “Fighter” here.

 That one exception will be for “Fighter – Night”.
 These are more specialized machines that include airborne radar for a nocturnal/all-weather capability.
 This was a pretty nifty new thing in World War II, unlike modern fighters where its pretty much basic equipment.

 “Bomber” on the other hand, will always get a more specific descriptor.
 For now, I’m planning on three, that best describe the subject in question.